sds/mock_redis/README.md

   validation will be a pain in the butt, but other than that, it shouldn't be too bad.

-* `#move` isn't done.
-It's a little annoying since the multi-db stuff lives in a different class than the database stuff, so it's not just a simple assignment.
-Still, it shouldn't be too awful.

 ## Running the Tests

 If you want to work on this, you'll probably want to run the